BridgetteBXP13/NLP/README.md

 sure your data.csv file is in the appropriate format as shown below, from there you can run the program with the given inputs, add your own, and give the program input as it requests.
 Enjoy!

-Created for Homework 1 of 4395.001 Human Language Technologies in order to familiarize myself with python, including simple file/data processing.
+Created for Assignment 1 of 4395.001 Human Language Technologies in order to familiarize myself with python, including simple file/data processing.

 REQUIRED PARAMETERS:    You must have a folder in the same directory
-                        name 'data' containing a file named 'data.csv' it can be found [here](https://bridgettebxp13.github.io/CS-4395.001---Human-Language-Technologies/) under Homework1, or [here](https://github.com/BridgetteBXP13/CS-4395.001---Human-Language-Technologies/) at this github in Homework1.
+                        name 'data' containing a file named 'data.csv' it can be found [here](https://bridgettebxp13.github.io/CS-4395.001---Human-Language-Technologies/) under Assignment1, or [here](https://github.com/BridgetteBXP13/CS-4395.001---Human-Language-Technologies/) at this github in Assignment1.

 Without the directory/file above the program will simply give you an error message telling you that you are missing the parameters!